You may be looking ahead to many years of education, but you only need to register one semester at a time.

 X The section is restricted to students in specific programs (e.g. ENGL 151 X01); 00 If "00" are the first two digits (e.g. ENGL 151 001), this indicates either: an open section, or, a reserved (RSVD) section which will become open to anyone who has the prerequisites on the date indicated on the comment line; IE "IE" at the end of the section number indicates that the section is reserved for International Education students (e.g. ENGL 151 001 IE); B The section is delivered through a combination of blended, in-class and online instruction (e.g. ENGL 151 B01); D The section is delivered entirely online via distance education (e.g. ENGL 151 D01); S A self-paced course (e.g. ENGL 032 S01); BS A section that is blended self-paced, delivered through a combination of self-paced in-class and online instruction (e.g. ENGL 151 BS01)

-- Courses are scheduled at both campuses, as well as off-campus.
+- Courses are scheduled at both campuses, as well as online and off-campus.
 Be sure to note the location of your courses

 - See campus maps for a complete list of codes to campus buildings